rapid7/metasploit-framework/Definition-of-Module-Reliability,-Side-Effects,-and-Stability.md

         'Privileged' => false,
         'Targets' => [['Automatic', {}]],
         'DefaultTarget' => 0,
-        # These keys are required.
-See below for more details on allowed values
+        # All new modules must contain the below information.
+See below for more details for allowed values
         'Notes' => {
           'Stability' => [...],
           'Reliability' => [...],